 Paddle for kayaks

-(Usually a life jacket) Some type of personal flotation device
+(Usually a life jacket) Some personal flotation device

 Even though choosing the right kayak, PFD, and kayak paddle seems simple, millions of words have been written about it.
 It's a good idea not to get too involved in the details of kayaking if you're just getting started.
 Don't forget to have each one.
 The PFD is included as well.
-Each of us has been the cool kid once or twice in our lives thinking "Life jacket?"
+We have been the cool kid once or twice, thinking, "Life jacket?"
 No problem.
 Wear The PFD.

-The best place to start flatwater kayaking is usually a small to medium-sized lake.
-The shorelines of these lakes are usually densely-forested, which makes them great windbreaks.
-Getting away from the shore increases your chances of running into higher gusts of wind, as you may have noticed.
+The best place to start flatwater kayaking is usually a small to the medium-sized lake.
+The shorelines of these lakes are typically densely forested, which makes them excellent windbreaks.
+As you may have noticed, getting away from the shore increases your chances of running into higher gusts of wind.
 A paddler will encounter wind no matter where they are on a lake, but sustained winds on larger lakes will exhaust them more quickly and present additional challenges.
 Kayaking is best learned on small lakes (less than a few hundred acres in size) if you're inexperienced.

-There are a number of great flatwater kayaking options in marshes and swamps, but they are generally less popular and harder to navigate.
-The launch points may be harder to find, since they are less popular.
-Rental shops with access to swamps and marshes may be difficult to find if you don't own a kayak.
-It is obvious that much depends on the bodies of water around your location, with places like the Everglades offering easy access to kayak rentals.
-Getting up-close to an undervalued ecosystem is one of the best things about kayaking a swamp or marsh.
+There are several great flatwater kayaking options in marshes and swamps, but they are generally less popular and harder to navigate.
+The launch points may be harder to find since they are less popular.
+Rental shops with access to swamps and marshes may be challenging if you don't own a kayak.
+Much depends on the bodies of water around your location, with places like the Everglades offering easy access to kayak rentals.
+Getting close to an undervalued ecosystem is one of the best things about kayaking a swamp or marsh.
 There is never a way to predict what you'll encounter!

-The majority of kayak rentals charge by the hour, and full day rentals often offer a discount.
-Starting flatwater kayaking with an hour is a good option if you're just getting started, but you might want to extend it if you're enjoying it.
-Generally, it is best to build your strength slowly when kayaking, since kayaking works specific muscles.
+Most kayak rentals charge by the hour, and full-day rentals often offer a discount.
+Starting flatwater kayaking for an hour is a good option if you're just getting started, but you might want to extend it if you're enjoying it.
+Generally, it is best to build your strength slowly since kayaking works specific muscles.

 It depends on the situation.
 Recreational kayaks are the most common kayaks used by people who get into flatwater kayaking.
 In addition to sit-on-top kayaks, there are also sit-inside kayaks that are aptly named.

-Don't worry too much about the kayak you choose if you're just getting started with kayaking and won't be spending a lot of time on the water.
-You're best off renting a kayak or borrowing one from a friend, as what they have will probably be more than sufficient for what you need.
-In the event that you enjoy flatwater kayaking and want to get your own kayak, you can always build on your previous knowledge.
+Don't worry too much about the kayak you choose if you're just getting started with kayaking and won't spend much time on the water.
+You're best off renting a kayak or borrowing one from a friend, as what they have will probably be more than sufficient for your needs.
+If you enjoy flatwater kayaking and want to get your kayak, you can always build on your previous knowledge.

-When you decide to make the plunge into kayak ownership, working with a local kayak shop is likely to be the best option, especially if you plan on using your kayak regularly.
-If you're lucky, they might even let you test a few kayaks right there on the water.
-They'll be able to show you the wide variety of options available.
+When you decide to plunge into kayak ownership, working with a local kayak shop is likely the best option, especially if you plan on using your kayak regularly.
+If you're lucky, they might even let you test a few kayaks on the water, and they'll be able to show you the wide variety of options available.

 Do you have a friend who posts neat pictures of themselves kayaking on a lake?
 Those outdoorsy types who love granola and remind you of Subaru commercials?
-See if they can help you get on the water by getting in touch with them.
-Almost everyone in the kayaking community enjoys helping beginners out and would be happy to share their knowledge.
+See if they can help you get on the water by contacting them.
+Almost everyone in the kayaking community enjoys assisting beginners and would happily share their knowledge.